coalaura/whiskr/README.md

 ## Authentication (optional)

 whiskr supports simple, stateless authentication.
 If enabled, users must log in with a username and password before accessing the chat.
 Passwords are hashed using bcrypt (12 rounds).
+If `authentication.enabled` is set to `false`, whiskr will not prompt for authentication at all.

 ```yaml
 authentication: